 First off, you are able to draw a character flying to the moon, something that is impossible with live video.
 This can be a huge help if you're on a limited budget and in a tight financial situation.

 A further logistical advantage is that updating an animation is much simpler than reshooting live action.
 As a result, animated movies are simpler to update, increasing the usefulness of your content and maximizing the return on your marketing investment.

 Are Live Videos Better for Marketing

-Live-action movies have two major benefits:
+Live-action videos have two major benefits: